 - Hand washing facilities are available all across campus and hand sanitizer dispensers are situated at major entrances.
 In the IST shuttle bus, a hand sanitizer dispenser can be found at the front of the bus and can be used to disinfect your hands or any surfaces you touch.

-- The office of Environmental Health and Safety (EHS) provides support with questions about hygiene and safety on campus, and, in the case of a suspected infection or possible exposure, works together with the Austrian health authorities to do contact tracing.
+- The office of Environment, Health and Safety (EHS) provides support with questions about hygiene and safety on campus, and, in the case of a suspected infection or possible exposure, works together with the Austrian health authorities to do contact tracing.

 - An occupational physician is on campus once per week to support you with your health needs (important: in case of suspected covid-19 infection, please STAY AT HOME and call the Austrian national health hotline at 1450, available 24/7 with English-speaking operators.
 Please also contact EHS at IST Austria).